Dean Allmark: Career

 Allmark and Dynamite were scheduled to face each other in a no-holds-barred match in Hanley on 18 March.
 However, the match never took place as Allmark received news a few hours before the event that his 18-month-old son was ill.
 The two rivals repeatedly met in matches throughout the rest of 2006, many of which were for Allmark's Mid-Heavyweight title.
 Dynamite finally defeated Allmark for the title in 2007.
 On 1 September 2010, Allmark wrestled for Dragon Gate Pro Wrestling, where he defeated Stixx.
 On 10 July 2010, he wrestled for IPW:UK's Summer Sizzler to compete in the quarter-final of the IPW:UK Cruiserweight Championship Tournament.
 He went on to defeat Max Angleus to make it to the semifinals of the tournament.
 On 3 December 2011, he made his debut for Preston City Wrestling, taking on Dave Mastiff.
 This show also featured Desmond Wolfe's return to a UK ring.

 Allmark next appeared for PCW on 24 February, taking part in a 4-way cruiserweight match against Noam Dar, Joey Hayes, and Zack Sabre Jr. On 20 February 2013, he won a rumble match; his reward was to choose a partner on 10 April 2013 to face Robbie Dynamite and Rampage Brown in the first ever cage match in Gravesend, which they won.
 Through ASW's relationship with Japanese promotion Wrestle-1, Allmark made his debut for Wrestle-1 on 6 July 2014, losing the British Light Heavyweight Championship to Seiki Yoshioka.
 He regained the title from Yoshioka back in the UK on 19 August.
 On 19 December 2021, after a brief time away from wrestling, he had a 30-minute two falls to finish against Mad Dog Maxx at Pro Wrestling Live.
 Neither wrestler could get the second pinfall, but agreed to later have a rematch.

-Allmark retired following his 25th anniversary show on 25 January 2025, and has since focused on training new wrestlers at his C.L.A.W.
+Allmark semi-retired following his 25th anniversary show on 25 January 2025, and has since focused on training new wrestlers at his C.L.A.W.
 (Come Learn About Wrestling) school in Liverpool; although he did not establish the school until 2020, he has a long record as a wrestling trainer, being the head trainer at All Star Wrestling's school from 2006 to 2023.
 His former students include Toni Storm, who has called him one of her biggest influences and credited him with her success, and Xia Brookside.
 During his career, he received press coverage in the Chester Standard, East Anglian Daily Times, and Sutton & Croydon Guardian.